 – Origin: south Vietnam

-– Where to find: night markets
+– Where to find: please see below

-– Served for:
+– Served for: dessert

 – Travel blog: https://hoiandaytrip.com/grilled-banana-sticky-rice-hoi-an